thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 	SchemeBuilder.Register(&Greet{}, &GreetList{})
 }
 ```

-* With the above code change, if we issue `make manifests` command, this will create the CRD file under `config/crd/bases/`.
-The newly added properties looks like below
+* With the above code change, if we issue make manifests command, the CRD YAML file gets created under `config/crd/bases/`.
+The newly added properties will look like below.

 ```yaml